 This character is supposed to be the imposing and powerful High Queen Guinevere, and I only ever saw Sheryl Lee acting.
 I partly blame the fake accents that the main characters put on.
 I don't know what accent they were trying to do, but hard Ts and awkward sentence structure do not an English accent make.

-The white figure with four legs is
+The white figure with four legs is actually one escapee and her idiot boyfriend |

 4) Lancelot bugs the hell out of me.
 He notices that Guinevere is escaping and pursues her on horseback.
 When he catches up, he promptly throws himself off his own horse and tackles her to the ground like a football player.
 Let's review all the options that would have been less potentially damaging: